sul-dlss-labs/folio-helm/docker/folio-okapi-deletion/Readme.md

 ### TENANT_ID

 The short name of the Tenant.
-Defaults to `diku`.
+Defaults to `sul`.

 ### PURGE_DATA